arahant/qc-qosf-22-1/README.md

 1. One of the next steps would be to optimize the brute force method which gets _all possible_ next states, and replace it with an algorithm which only gets **most probabilistic** next steps.

-2. The quantum version, as I mentioned before, can be implemented using a CX gate or a Rx gate, depending on the state of the extra, borrowed qubit.
+2. The quantum operation, Rx gate, for when the state of the extra, borrowed qubit is in a mixed state

-3. Generate a circuit for the quantum version of the algorithm, and attempt quantum circuit optimization.
+3. Attempt quantum circuit optimization.

 ## Result